MesangaE/jenkins-docker-agent/README.md

   go to manage jenkins>>manage plugins>>>available plugins>>>docker>>install
   manage jenkins>>manage nodes and clouds>>configure cloud>>add new cloud>>choose docker
-  for docker cloud details put dns name of the virtual machine carrying docker using tcp protocol tcp://ec2-54-159-66-167.compute-1.amazonaws.com:4243 you donot need to add any secret credentials enable and test connection
+  for docker cloud details put dns name of the virtual machine carrying docker using tcp protocol tcp://ec2-50.17.32.158.compute-1.amazonaws.com:4243 you donot need to add any secret credentials enable and test connection
   ### add docker templates
-  enter template name in this case Docker-Agent for consistency enable it enter the name of the image we created remote file system root : /home/jenkins keep it at use this node as possible connect method in this case is SSH but you can also go with the JNLP method i had already included the SSH key so i added that we will go with 'known hosts file verification strategy' pull strategy is never pull since we are already working with our own image that will provision agents as needed. apply and save run a freestyle job to see!!
+  enter template name in this case docker for consistency enable it enter the name of the image we created remote file system root : /home/jenkins keep it at 'use this node as much as possible' name and labels: docker-agent connect method in this case is SSH but you can also go with the JNLP method
+  ## note that .ssh directory with key that you generated should be in the repo
+  we will go with 'non verifying verification strategy' pull strategy: never pull (since we are already working with our own image that will provision agents as needed.) apply and save run a freestyle job to see!!